Iron Ore Transportation: Optimizing Logistics for Metal Manufacturing

 Congestion and Infrastructure Limitations

 One of the major hurdles is the congestion on highways, many of which are narrow and lack multiple lanes.
-This congestion is exacerbated by the sheer volume of traffic, as roads are the predominant mode of transport for both freight and passengers in India.
+This congestion is exacerbated by the sheer volume of traffic, as roads are the predominant mode of transport for freight and passengers in India.
 The national highways, although carrying about 40% of the traffic, are only 2% of the road network.
 With iron ore being a heavy and bulk commodity, the need for efficient road networks is paramount.
 The existing infrastructure, with a distribution skewed towards single-lane roads (56%), is inadequate to handle the volume and weight of iron ore trucks, leading to delays and increased transportation costs.

 Poor Road Conditions and Maintenance